vanzasetia/react-card-business-component/README.md

 ### Create React components

-I learn to separate HTML markup into components.
+I learned to separate HTML markup into components.

 When creating components, I find it overkill for this size of the project.
 So, I would prefer to have a single card component.
 Even better, I would use HTML and CSS to create this.
 It is just a static website so I don't need to use React.

-Anyway, the purpose of this project is to learn React.
+Anyway, the purpose of doing this project is to learn React.
 So, it's okay.

 For example, I create a `Button` component which is a link that gets styled like a button.
 Here is the code snippet.